EricOuellet2/ConvexHull/README.md

  - A workbench to test implementations working
  - A workbench to test and compare implementations performance

-IMPORTANT: THe code is made to RUN on "Release" - "x64".
+IMPORTANT: The code is made to RUN on "Release" - "x64".
 It can run in "Debug" - "x64".
 But you should avoid any other configurations, otherwise you will have problems with any C++ code.

 IMPORTANT: If it crash or does not works.
 It could be related to C++ files.
 Try to test without selecting "Chan", "Heap" or "Ouellet CPP".
+If everything works but any of the CPP algorithm, it is probably because your are missing Microsoft running libraries (MSVCRT) 4 files.
+They are available in the related article at Code Project as the "executable" download.

 2018-02-06, Update: The code should be close to the one that will be available in the next article about Online Convex Hull (dynamic add).
 The article should be available in a month or so.